 Why don't you offer this service for other domain extensions, e.g. .DE, .NZ or .US?

 Most country code top-level domains (ccTLDs) don't allow private registrations according to their registration policies.
-Unfortunately, we do not have any influence on this.
+Unfortunately, we do not have any influence over this.

 How do you protect my personal information?

-This ensures that you are still the legal owner (registrant) of a domain name and have full control over your email address should you wish to transfer it to another registrar.
+You are still the legal owner (registrant) of any domain name, and have full control should you wish to update the registrant details, change the owner, or transfer it to another registrar.